zettajs/zettajs.github.io/recipes/_posts/2014-09-18-IoT-Security-System.md

 ##Creating the app

-1 - Apps in zetta allow us to orchestrate interactions between devices.
+1 - Apps in Zetta allow us to orchestrate interactions between devices.
 To create one, make a new file in your project's `apps` folder:

     mkdir apps
     touch apps/app.js